srushtihippargi/srushtihippargi/README.md

 ---
-<p align="left">My interest lies at the intersection of perception, simulation, and geometric learning for robotics/AV.
+<p align="left">My interest lies at the intersection of learning in Perception, SLAM, Navigation and Controls for Robotics and Autonomous Vehicles.
 I’ve worked on uncertainty-aware scene completion, dynamic reconstruction using Gaussian splatting, and vision-language navigation grounded in spatial reasoning.</p>

 ---